Posted by Lindsey

 2. The Gold Pan Saloon

 Whoever said you can't enjoy a drink while soaking up history?
 Established in 1879, this saloon holds the longest continuous liquor license west of the Mississippi — and this is a historical feat!
-You can sip on a legendary Bloody Mary and soak in the old-west vibes.
+I recommend trying their famous Bloody Mary (around $12) while you admire the antique bar and original tin ceiling.
+The bar is open daily from 11am to 2am on Fridays and Saturdays (closes 11:30pm the rest of the week).

 3. Barney Ford House Museum